 The Town has been fortunate enough to receive over $1,077,476 in grants.
 They include:

 The stormwater program has been awarded $367,000 in grant funding to design and construct stormwater improvements in the Shore Acres and Cedar Ridge neighborhood in Malletts Bay.
-This area will benefit greatly from improved drainage systems, including the upgrade of existing systems and replacement of older systems with newer technology.
-Engineering and design work is expected to take place through the spring of 2020, with construction tentatively planned for the 2021 season.
+More information is available on this project's webpage.
+Engineering and design work is expected to take place throughout 2020-21, with construction tentatively planned for the 2022 season.
 These funds are from the Federal Government's Transportation Alternatives Program.

 This 100% grant funded outfall repair work was completed in 2021 behind the Colchester Police Station.
 These up-grades ensure the stormwater system serving the Town office complex is functioning in a way that protects Smith Creek from erosion.